 The Atascadero Basin GSA is comprised of four forming parties and six participating parties.
 The organization and management structures of each of the parties are presented in Section 2 of the GSP.
-The parties are listed below in Table 1.
-The extent of the GSP area and the GSA parties are provided in Figure 1.
+The extent of the GSP area and the GSA parties are provided in Figure ES-1.
+The parties are listed in Table ES-1.